Things to do in The Coromandel

 8. Victoria Battery

 I love me some weird, and Victoria Battery was precisely that!
-Here’s an old gold mine facility that was used for crushing the gold-bearing quarts along with some abandoned arsenic barrels.
+Here’s an old gold mine facility used to crush gold-bearing quartz, along with some abandoned arsenic barrels.
 It’s a quick stopover as it’s right off the road.

-At the least, it’s a cool way to stretch those legs for a second while reading some of the info boards in the area.
-Watch out for the bikers!
-It’s a popular bike trail, and do be careful of your car.
+It’s a cool way to stretch those legs for a second while reading some of the info boards in the area.

-It was raining but I wanted to check it out, Garrett isn’t a crazy person so he stayed in the car and reported some super sketchy individuals who rode up on our car, not knowing he was in it and started peeking inside!
+Even though it was raining, I still wanted to check it out.
+Garrett stayed in the car, and luckily so, because he reported some super sketchy individuals who rode up on our car, not knowing he was in it, and started peeking inside!
 Creepy.
+Be careful at this spot!

 9. Owharoa Falls (Another Fav Thing to Do in The Coromandel!)